RoboterHund/kitsune-numbers/README.md

 	It is mutable: good for performance, but requires more care to use properly.

 - A _calculator_ class.
-	It will try to be as fast as possible.
+	It will take the fastest route to complete the calculation.
-	It trades off the absolute optimal performance for convenience.
 	It will avoid unnecessary object allocation, unless the calculations require very large numbers.